Kalman Filtering over Fading Channels: Zero-One Laws and Almost Sure Stabilities: Kalman Filtering over Fading Channels

 \subsection{$\ast$-mixing Fading Channels}

-Wireless channels are mainly affected by path loss, small-scale fading and shadow fading.
-In a wireless connected vehicle-to-vehicle network~\cite{dib2009vehicle}, for example, for the sake of moving vehicles, small-scale fading happens in an unpredictable way.
+Wireless channels are mainly affected by path loss, small--scale fading and shadow fading.
+In a wireless connected vehicle--to--vehicle network~\cite{dib2009vehicle}, for example, for the sake of moving vehicles, small--scale fading happens in an unpredictable way.
 Moreover, shadowing fading, caused by objects obstructing, leads to temporal and spatial correlations between communications links.
 The aforementioned factors are no longer negligible.
-To model packet dropouts subject to spatially and/or temporally correlated and non-stationary fading channels, on one hand, we need to take the non-stationarity of propagation environment and correlations between channel parameters into account; on the other hand, we have to retain indispensable assumptions, making it possible to build up instructive theories upon it.
+To model packet dropouts subject to spatially and/or temporally correlated and non--stationary fading channels, on one hand, we need to take the non--stationarity of propagation environment and correlations between channel parameters into account; on the other hand, we have to retain indispensable assumptions, making it possible to build up instructive theories upon it.
 We model the packet dropouts as a $\ast$-mixing stochastic process, where the concept of mixing, originating from physics, is an attempt to interpret the thermodynamic behavior of mixtures.